Difference between Median and Average

 Assistant Manager - Content

-Average and median are two basic terms that are used in statistics very often.
-Median is the middle value in a set, whereas average is an arithmetic mean of set of numbers.
+Average and median are two basic terms frequently used in statistics.
+The median is the middle value in a set, whereas the average is the arithmetic mean of a set of numbers.

-Median and Average are two essential terms that are used in statistics, and they are used very often.
+Median and Average are two essential terms in statistics, and they are used frequently.
 In this article, we will discuss Median vs. Average.
 The fundamental difference between Median and Average is that the Median is the middle value, whereas the Average is the arithmetic mean of values.

 Read Also: Statistics Interview Questions